avi1989/tldr-sh/README.md

 ```

 # Dependencies
-TLDR attemptst to use [Glow](https://github.com/charmbracelet/glow) to render the output, if glow is not installed, it falls back to cat.
+TLDR attempts to use [Glow](https://github.com/charmbracelet/glow) to render the output, if glow is not installed, it falls back to cat.
 I recommend installing glow for the best experience.